-To counter this issue, Neural ODEs incorporate a well-known machine learning technique known as \textit{implicit lifting} \cite{mercer1909xvi}.
-This technique transforms a nonlinear task in a lower-dimensional space into a linear task in a higher-dimensional space through a process known as \textit{augmenting}---inflating the task dimensionality by transforming the inputs nonlinearly into a higher-dimensional space (for example, the inner ring in the Rings2D dataset could be pushed up in the $z$-direction).
-Integrating implicit lifting into Neural ODEs involves three key modifications to the network architecture \cite{dupont2019augmented}: (i) padding the inputs with $p$ extra dimensions, (ii) adjusting the dimensionality of the state vectors accordingly, and (iii) employing a nonlinear $f_\theta$ in the ``augmented'' space.
-Note that these modifications have the cumulative effect of transforming the inputs into a higher-dimensional space via a nonlinear transformation.
-Analogously, we adopt these modifications into the Neural CRN architecture by: (a) introducing $p$ additional input species, (b) appropriately expanding the state species $P, Z, A, G$ and (c) updating the CRNs using the nonlinear $f_\theta$ function in the augmented space ($\mb R^{d+p}$): where $\bs x \in \mb R^{d+p}$, $\theta \in \mb R^{d+p}$, and $\bs z\in \mb R^{d+p}$.
+Integrating implicit lifting into the Neural ODE architecture involves three key modifications \cite{dupont2019augmented}: (i) padding the inputs with $p$ extra dimensions, (ii) adjusting the dimensionality of the state variables accordingly, and (iii) employing a nonlinear $f_\theta$ in the ``augmented'' space.
+Notice that these modifications have the cumulative effect of applying a nonlinear kernel transformation on the input into a higher-dimensional space.
+Analogously, we adopt these modifications into the Neural CRN architecture by: (a) introducing $p$ additional input species, (b) appropriately expanding the state species $P, Z, A, G$, and (c) modifying the CRNs by using a nonlinear $f_\theta$ function in the augmented space ($\mb R^{d+p}$):